nst/Intertwined/README.md

 When not set by the caller, control points are calculated as follows:

-* `cp1`: symetric to previous segement cp2 around segment origin
+* `cp1`: symetric to previous segment cp2 around segment origin
 * `cp2`: from segment end towards segment cp1, same length as origin to cp1

 <TABLE>